shustariov-andrey/requangular-boilerplate/README.md

 `grunt`

 To build code (concatenate and minify), run: `grunt build`.
-Compiled code will be availabe at `/out` folder
+Compiled version of application will be availabe at `/out` folder.
+Serve this folder via http, to access it